image-js/image-js-docs/docs/Getting started.md

 image = image.grey();
 ```

-After the promise is received, the data gets parsed into a string of `DataBuffer()`.Then it gets converted into a `DataView` and finally `decode` function parses it into an actual image data.
+After the promise is received, the data gets parsed into a string of binary data.
+Then it gets converted into a `DataView` and finally `decode` function parses it into an actual image data which the user can work with.

 ### Applying features